Top 10 shore excursions Sweden and Norway

 Cruise excursions in Bergen after MSC Cruises dock

-In the town, shop the outdoor markets, which are packed full of handicrafts and nordic souvenirs.
-And for more retail fun, start on the shopping street of Skostredet.
+Shop the outdoor markets packed with handicrafts and Nordic souvenirs.
+For more retail fun, start on the shopping street in Skostredet.
 Pick up authentic Norwegian knitwear and outdoor wear, some of the best quality in the world.

-Finally, visit Gamlehaugen, a residence of the Norwegian Royal Family in Bergen.
+If you have time, stop at Gamlehaugen, a residence of the Norwegian Royal Family, on the way to Troldhaugen.
 This is where the Norwegian Declaration of Independence was written in 1905.

 If only the cruise ships stayed overnight in this place.
 It’s wonderful.